 - 6.35 Worsening own circumstances is regarded by the Council as either a deliberate act or failure to do something that resulted in a change of circumstances in order to gain priority.
-Examples of worsening own circumstances include but are not limited to: - (i) moving from suitable accommodation to less settled or overcrowded accommodation; - (ii) giving up affordable and suitable private rented accommodation which they are able to maintain, to move in with other relatives, creating a situation of overcrowding and/or sharing of bathroom/kitchen and/or a split household: - (iii) requesting or colluding with a landlord or family member to issue them with a Notice to Quit: - (iv) where a homeless applicant is deemed intentionally homeless by the Council due to unacceptable behaviour; or - (v) deliberately overcrowds their property by moving in friends and/or other family members who have never lived together previously and/or have not lived together for a long time, and subsequently requests rehousing to larger accommodation. - 6.36 Where an applicant or a member of their prospective household has been found to worsened their own circumstances then the application may be suspended for up to 12 months.
+Examples of worsening own circumstances include but are not limited to: - (i) moving from suitable accommodation to less settled or overcrowded accommodation; - giving up affordable and suitable private rented accommodation which they are able to maintain, to move in with other relatives, creating a situation of overcrowding and/or sharing of bathroom/kitchen and/or a split household; - (iii) requesting or colluding with a landlord or family member to issue them with a Notice to Quit; - (iv) where a homeless applicant is deemed intentionally homeless by the Council due to unacceptable behaviour; or - (v) deliberately overcrowds their property by moving in friends and/or other family members who have never lived together previously and/or have not lived together for a long time, and subsequently requests rehousing to larger accommodation. - 6.36 Where an applicant or a member of their prospective household has been found to worsened their own circumstances then the application may be suspended for up to 12 months.
 The length of suspension will depend on the severity of the case.
 Therefore, only the most severe cases are likely to be suspended for the full 12 months. - 6.37 In such instances, a report produced by the Council will be referred to the Housing Assessment Panel for consideration and determination (see paragraphs 7.36-7.42).
-The applicant will be informed in writing of the Panel's decision and, where appropriate, their right to a review of the decision. - 6.38 When the suspension is lifted and the application is made active, the effective date of registration will be reset to the date the suspension ended.
+The applicant will be informed in writing of the Panel's decision and, where appropriate, their right to a review of the decision. - 6.38 The effective date of registration will not be affected by a period of suspension.